DerejeKitaw/note/01_Sketch/01_ShortCut.md

 > Shift + Command + L - to turn on and off layer Lock

 > Select images and press number 3 for opacity 30%, 4 for 40%

+> command + 2 - to zoom to selected object
+> command + 1 - to zoom out
+> command + (+ -) - to zoom in and out

+>select object and hover to other object with alt to see dimensions
+> control + R - turn on and off ruler
+> option + command + select object in layer and move by clicking any where on the canvas (When select groups content on click) is checked
+> Shift + command + H to hide selected layer
+> Shift + command + L to lock selected layer
+>select object  + number 3 for opacity 30% and so on